psliwa/PHPPdf/README.markdown

 * ignore-error (only for img tag) - ignore file loading error or throw exception?
 False by default, that means exception will be thrown.
 * keep-ratio (only for img tag) - keeps ratio by cutting fragment of image even if ratio of setted dimension is not the same as ratio of original source image.
 False by default.
 * position - the same as in html.
 Allowed values: static (default), relative, absolute
-* left and right - the same as in html, works with position relative or absolute.
+* left and top - the same as in html, works with position relative or absolute.
 Right and bottom is not supported.

 <a name="complex-attributes"></a>
 Complex attributes